 The safety of using SSRIs for the babies of nursing mothers is unknown.
 Some studies have linked the maternal use of Prozac to colic in nursing infants.
 Women may choose to take antidepressants and not to breastfeed.
-This not only compromises the baby's early nutrition, but deprives the mother and child of bonding which can worsen the depression.
+This not only compromises the baby’s early nutrition, but deprives the mother and child of bonding which can worsen the depression.
 There is good logic and substantial evidence that optimum nutrition can be a highly effective alternative to SSRIs.
-Common nutritional imbalances connected to depression are blood sugar imbalances, lack of chromium, amino acids, B vitamins and essential fats.
+Common nutritional imbalances connected to depression are blood sugar imbalances, lack of What it does: Helps balance blood sugar, normalise hunger and reduce cravings, improves lifespan, helps protect cells, essential for heart function.
+Deficiency Signs: Excessive or…, Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine…, B vitamins and essential fats.
 The solution is a low-GL diet, high in omega 3 fats.
-It's important to realise that your baby is the number one priority by your body when you are pregnant, and also during breastfeeding.
+It’s important to realise that your baby is the number one priority by your body when you are pregnant, and also during breastfeeding.
 This means that any nutrients it requires it takes from you.
-If you do not take precautions, the likelihood is that you'll be deficient in some key nutrients by the end of pregnancy.
-Low levels of certain nutrients, such as omega 3 fats, magnesium and zinc, have all been linked to PND.
-Progesterone deficiency is also a common cause.
+If you do not take precautions, the likelihood is that you’ll be deficient in some key nutrients by the end of pregnancy.
+Low levels of certain nutrients, such as omega 3 fats, What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… and What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress…, have all been linked to PND.
+Progesterone is one of the main female sex hormones…. deficiency is also a common cause.
 Totally Nourish offer specially formulated before and after pregnancy products to ensure you keep yourself and your baby healthy.
 My book Optimum Nutrition Before, During and After Pregnancy gives more detail on how to avoid PND and what to do if you already have it.
 There is also a section on how hormone imbalances can lead to PND in my new book Balance Your Hormones.